Guadeloupe to Antigua Race

 Every year Antigua Sailing Week features a Guadeloupe to Antigua Race on the Friday before the week’s racing begins.
 The event is organised in conjunction with Antigua Yacht Club and serves as a feeder race for boats coming from the islands to the south of Antigua.
 However, many boats already in Antigua preparing for the week-long regatta often take this opportunity to head south to Guadeloupe specifically to participate in this annual race.

 The 2014 Guadeloupe to Antigua Race will take place on Friday, April 25, 2014 from Deshaies, Guadeloupe to English Harbour, Antigua.
-The start is planned for 9 am outside Deshaies and the finish will be off Fort Charlotte outside English Harbour.
-Detailed race and course information will be available online in the near future.
+The start is planned for 9 am at a line to be set north of Deshaies and the finish will be off Fort Charlotte outside English Harbour.

-Details of the 2014 Welcome/Farewell reception to be held Thursday, April 24 featuring Registration and a skippers’ briefing will be made available in the near future.
+A Welcome/Farewell reception will be held on Thursday, April 24 from 6 to 8 pm at Hemingway Restaurant located on the south side of Deshaies Harbour.
+Registration and a skippers’ briefing will take place during that reception.
 Be sure to attend registration to obtain your sailing instructions and pay your entry fee if you haven’t already paid in advance.
+Water taxis will be provided for those without dinghies for purposes of getting ashore to clear and for getting to and from Hemingway Restaurant.

 The race boasts an elapsed time record that has stood for several years now.
 In 2004, Bob Miller’s 140-foot Briand schooner, Mari-Cha IV, set an amazing record of 2 hours, 18 minutes and 42 seconds!
 After standing for 10 years, it’s time that record was broken and we invite you to take on the challenge!